ElectricGun/cheat-codes-mod/README.md

 # Mobile Support
 Added the long requested mobile support!<br>
 Simply tap on the surge-wall button and type in the code.<br>
-To enter special characters such as "enter", just them out normally.
-For example, Konami on mobile would be "wwssadadbaenter".
-(THIS MIGHT CHANGE IN THE FUTURE)<br>
 # Cheat Codes Mod
 Adds GTA San Andreas style cheat codes to Mindustry.<br>
 To activate them, simply type out the strings of text corresponding to them until something happens.<br>